georgemarklow/georgemarklow/notes/gherkin.md

   Example: Maker starts a game
 ```

-- The name and the optional description have no special meaning to Cucumber.
-- Their purpose is to provide a place for you to document important aspects of the feature, such as a brief explanation and a list of business rules (general acceptance criteria).
-- The free format description for Feature ends when you start a line with the keyword Background, Rule, Example or Scenario Outline (or their alias keywords).
-- You can place tags above Feature to group related features, independent of your file and directory structure.

 <br/>

 ## Descriptions
 - Free-form descriptions (as described above for Feature) can also be placed underneath Example/Scenario, Background, Scenario Outline and Rule.
 - You can write anything you like, as long as no line starts with a keyword.
-- Descriptions can be in the form of Markdown - formatters including the official HTML formatter support this.

 <br/>

 ## Rule
-- The (optional) Rule keyword has been part of Gherkin since v6.
-- Cucumber Support for Rule
-- Not all Cucumber implementations have finished implementing support for the Rule keyword - see this issue for the latest status.
 - The purpose of the Rule keyword is to represent one business rule that should be implemented.
 - It provides additional information for a feature.
 - A Rule is used to group together several scenarios that belong to this business rule.
 - A Rule should contain one or more scenarios that illustrate the particular rule.

-For example:

 ```gherkin
 # -- FILE: features/gherkin.rule_example.feature